Bio

 In addition to their writing, Dr. Ridgway’s voice and expertise has been featured in various news outlets and podcasts, such as NPR-affiliate WHYY, as well as public lecture series (see Media).

-Morgan Ridgway is an essayist and poet of Black and Nanticoke Lenni-Lenape descent living in Cambridge, MA.
-They earned their PhD in History and Graduate Certification in American Indian Studies from the University of Illinois Urbana-Champaign in 2022.
-Their work has been supported by the Mellon Foundation, American Philosophical Society, and the Humanities Research Institute.
-Morgan’s work has appeared or is forthcoming in Diode Poetry Journal, Women’s Studies Quarterly, Olney Magazine, Rabbit & Rose, and elsewhere.
-Currently they are a 2024-2026 ACLS Leading Edge Fellow and a Research Associate at PHI.
+Morgan Ridgway, PhD is a multidisciplinary writer, educator, and researcher living in Cambridge, MA.
+They earned their PhD in History and Certification in American Indian Studies from the University of Illinois Urbana-Champaign in 2022.
+Their work has been supported by the Andrew W. Mellon Foundation, American Philosophical Society, and the Humanities Research Institute.
+Morgan’s work has appeared or is forthcoming in Diode Poetry Journal, Women’s Studies Quarterly, Impossible Archetype, Rabbit & Rose, and elsewhere.
+Currently they are a ACLS Leading Edge Fellow.
+Their prior experience is in the fields of editing and higher education, including teaching, student development, research project management, and curriculum evaluation.

 Bio (abridged version)